lamyluc/Impact-among-Convolution-Layers/cifar10/Readme.md

 # How to to run the code ?

 1- Make sure you have the datasets in your directory. <br />
-2-Download the scripts.<br />
+2- Download the scripts.<br />
-3-When use it, be aware of change the paths in scripts.<br />
+3- When use it, be aware of change the paths in scripts.<br />